alpacahq/user-docs/content/api-documentation/api-v2/market-data/alpaca-data-api-v2/_index.md

 Alpaca Data API v2 provides market data through an easy to use HTTP API for historical data and through websocket for real-time data.

 We provide easy to use SDKs written in Python, Go and NodeJS.
+The SDK in C# is currently in development, we will let you know once it's ready for you to use.

 {{< warning >}} Please note that Alpaca Data API v2 will be live starting on Feb 27, 2021. {{< /warning >}}